Lumo project

 Timeline View

-A vertical timeline with a gradient shifting from blue (night) to gold (day) shows both users' circadian contexts side-by-side.
-Voice notes appear as markers anchored to the time they were sent and received — so over days, you start to see each other's rhythms.
-A key constraint: a user cannot send a new message if they have an unread one waiting.
+A vertical timeline with a gradient shifting from blue (night) to gold (day), which shows both users' circadian contexts side-by-side.
+Voice notes appear as markers anchored to the time they were sent and received, so you start to see each other's rhythms.

 03